Erin Dobratz: Stanford University

-She attended Stanford University from around 2001-2005, intending to graduate in communications.
-She competed for the Stanford Cardinal women's synchronized swimming team and was a member of Pi Beta Phi Sorority.
-At Stanford, at Collegiate Nationals for the 2002 season, Erin captured a third place in Duet, trio, and team competition.
-In her early years at Stanford in 2001, she was an Academic All-American, and in collegiate nationals captured a second overall place in competition with second places in team, duet and trio.
+She attended Stanford University from 2001-2005, intending to graduate in communications.
+She competed for the Stanford Cardinal women's synchronized swimming team where she was coached by Heather Pease-Olson, a 1996 Olympic gold medalist in synchronized swimming who as coach led the Stanford women to four NCAA Championships between 2001-2012.
+Like Dobratz, Pease had formerly competed and trained in synchronized swimming with both the Aquanuts and Stanford where she was an All-American in 1997-98.
+In fraternal organizations, Dobratz was a member of Pi Beta Phi Sorority.
+Accomplished in her collegiate career, in 2001 she placed third in duet and second in team at the America's Cup.At Collegiate Nationals for the 2002 season, Erin captured a third place in Duet, trio, and team competition.
+In her early years at Stanford in 2001, she was an Academic All-American, and in collegiate nationals that year captured a second overall place in competition with second places in team, duet and trio.
 She took time off from Stanford in the 2003-2004 season to prepare for the 2004 Olympics.
+At a high point in her collegiate career in 2003, she was selected to train with the 2004 Olympic squad.

 International competition

 She shared a silver medal in the combination routine, and captured a bronze for the Americans in the team event at the 2003 FINA World Championships in Barcelona, Spain.
-In that same year, Dobratz added a gold to her career hardware in the same tournament at the Pan American Games in Santo Domingo, Dominican Republic.
+In that same year, Dobratz added a gold to her career hardware in the group competition at the Pan American Games in Santo Domingo, Dominican Republic.

 2004 Athens Olympic bronze medal

 Dobratz qualified for the women's team routine, as a member of the American squad, at the 2004 Summer Olympics in Athens.
-She helped the Americans score a third-place technical merit of 48.584 points, and had a free routine of 48.834 to accumulate a total score of 97.418, helping the Americans to win the women's team event.
+She took a year off from her studies at Stanford to prepare for the games.
+With Dobratz's participation, the Americans secured a third-place technical merit score of 48.584 points, and had a free routine of 48.834 to accumulate a total score of 97.418, placing third in the women's team event for the bronze.
 The Russian team took the gold, with the team from Japan taking the silver medal.

+Marriage

+According to one newspaper article, while living in greater San Francisco, Erin married Chris McGregor, opting for a simple civil ceremony at the San Francisco courthouse.
+Very few publications confirm the exact date of her wedding as there was likely no wedding announcement, though several publications list her married name as McGregor.
+At the time McGregor was around 36, and Erin was 26, and working as a web-site project manager in San Francisco, only around 30 miles from her native Concord.